kylevdowney/Voting_Shifts_by_Income/ReadMe.md

 11. Read in the shapefile

-12. Break down the newly created master dataframe into five pieces, then put them in a list.
+12. Break down the newly created master dataframe into five pieces, then put them in a list, create a new column for each that adjusts income for inflation to 2021 dollars.

 13. Create a new series that will be used to track voting consistency